superimpega/Plug.DJ-Javascript-Chatbot/README.md

 #How to compile and run
 ------------------------------
-To compile the bot, you will need to install [Node.JS](http://nodejs.org/) and then `npm install coffeescript`.
+To compile the bot, you will need to install [Node.JS](http://nodejs.org/) and then `npm install coffee-script`.

 When you have coffeescript installed on your system, just open up a terminal/command prompt window, CD to your bot file main directory, and type `cake build`.
 Examples: